 1975- In a small warehouse in Van Nuys California, George Lucas assembled an effects crew to create the film Star Wars.
 It is the birth of Industrial Light & Magic, or ILM.

 1979- The last Saturday Night Live show done by the original cast.
-Many of them had their 5 year contracts up and wanted to do something else.
+Many of them had their 5 year contracts up and they wanted to do something else.
 Plus producer Lorne Michaels was feuding with NBC chairman Fred Silverman and wanted to leave.
 So goodbye Lorne Michaels, Gilda Radner, Lorraine Newman, Garret Morris, Bill Murray and Al Franken, Hello Jean Doumainian and Joe Piscopo!
 Lorne Michaels came back to the show a few years later and has produced it ever since.

 1984- Hanna Barbera’s “The Smurfic Games”.